lowRISC/opentitan/hw/ip/flash_ctrl/doc/_index.md

 Instead it is organized into data partitions and information partitions.

 The data partition holds generic data like a generic memory would.
-The information partition typically holds metadata about the data partition.
+The information partition holds metadata about the data partition as well design specific secret data.
 This includes but is not limited to:
 *  Redundancy information.
 *  Manufacturer specific information.
 *  Manufacturer flash timing information.
+*  Design specific unique seeds.

 Note, there **can** be more than one information partition, and none of them are required to be the same size as the data partition.
 See the diagram below for an illustrative example.